-If you have multiple processor machines, you can extend the use of parallelism with make -j N M, where M is the number of processors.
+If you have multiple processor machines, you can extend the use of parallelism with make -j N \ M, where M is the number of processors.

-3.24 Compilation build time and operating system choice
+3.23 Compilation build time and operating system choice

 Your choice of operating system can affect compilation build time.
-Linux generally gives better build speeds than Windows.
+Linux and Solaris generally give better build speeds than Windows.
 However, if you are using Windows, there are ways to tune the performance of the operating system at a general level.
 This might help with increasing the percentage of CPU time that is being used for your build.
 At a simple level, turning off virus checking software can help, but an Internet search for "tune windows performance" provides plenty of information.

-On what platforms will my ARM development tools work?, http://infocenter.arm.com/help/topic/com.arm.doc.faqs/ka3989.html
+On what platforms will my ARM development tools work?, http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.faqs/ka3989.html